emqx/emqx-docs/en_US/data-integration/data-bridge-redis.md

 # Ingest Data into Redis

-EMQX supports integration with Redis so you can save client messages and events to Redis.
+EMQX supports integration with Redis so you can save MQTT messages and client events to Redis.
 With Redis data bridge, you can use Redis for message caching and statistics of published/subscribed/discarded messages.

 {% emqxce %}
 :::tip